MMosley502/LEGUP/Developer-Setup-Guide.md

 Using IntelliJ, go to the Gradle window on the right side and run `Legup > Tasks > build > jar`.
 A terminal should appear at the bottom of the screen, and after a few minutes the terminal should print `Task execution finished 'jar'` (if the task never finishes successfully, you need to do some debugging).
 On the code navigation window, navigate to `Legup/build/libs`.

+NOTE: If the Legup.jar file or the build folder does not appear after running the jar file, try running the `buildNeeded` and `buildDependants` files (in that order)

 ![](https://i.ibb.co/jMDCK06/jar-location.png)

 Right click the `Legup.jar` file and then press "Run 'Legup.jar'" to launch your build of Legup.